HAPPY 80TH BIRTHDAY RINGO!!!

 - Ringo was the first true rock drummer to be seen on TV.
 All the Rock & Roll drummers featured with Elvis, Bill Haley, Little Richard, Fats Domino and Jerry Lee Lewis were mostly R&B drummers that were making the transition from a swing drumming style of the 40’s and 50’s toward the louder and more “rocking” sound that is associated with “I Want To Hold Your Hand”.
 They were dressed in tuxedos and suits and held the drumsticks in the “traditional” manner of military, orchestra, and jazz drummers.
 Ringo showed the world that power was needed to put the emphasis on the “rock” in Rock & Roll music, so he gripped both sticks like hammers and proceeded to build a foundation for rock music.

 - Ringo changed the way drummers hold their sticks by making popular the “matched” grip of holding drumsticks.
 Nearly all drummers in the Western World prior to Ringo held their sticks in what is termed the “traditional” grip, with the left hand stick held like a chopstick.
-This grip was originally developed by military drummers to accomodate the angle of the drum when strapped over the shoulder.
+This grip was originally developed by military drummers to accommodate the angle of the drum when strapped over the shoulder.
 Ringo’s grip changes the odd left hand to match the right hand, so that both sticks are held like a flyswatter.
-Rock drummers along with marching band and orchestral percussionists now mostly play with a “matched” grip, and drum companies have developed straps and accessories to accomodate them.
+Rock drummers along with marching band and orchestral percussionists now mostly play with a “matched” grip, and drum companies have developed straps and accessories to accommodate them.

 - Ringo started a trend of placing drummers on high risers so that they would be as visible as the other musicians.
 When Ringo appeared on the Ed Sullivan Show in 1964, he immediately caught the attention of thousands of “drummers to be” by towering over the other three Beatles.
 Elvis’s drummer was looking at a collection of backs.